Skip to main content

 • gameplay

-• “I'm having a fantastic time after about 8 hours of gameplay.
-There's a lot of subtext in every scene to explore, and I'm noticing a lot of foreshadowing for the future that I'm very excited about.”
+• “I'm having a fantastic time after about 8 hours of gameplay; there's a lot of subtext in every scene to tread through, and I'm seeing a lot of foreshadowing for the future that I'm very much excited for.”

 • “Expect a gameplay length of roughly twenty hours.”